ICoN Center Researchers

 ICoN Fellows

-Postdoctoral Fellow – Ghosh, Gabrieli, & Seethapathi Labs
+Postdoctoral Fellow, Ghosh, Gabrieli, and Seethapathi Labs

 Fabio Catania focuses on understanding the behaviors and communication patterns of autistic people through the lens of human-robot interaction.

-Postdoctoral Fellow – Feng & Seethapathi Labs
+Postdoctoral Fellow, Feng and Seethapathi Labs

 Antoine De Comite aims at developing comparative models of naturalistic motor control across species and populations.

-Postdoctoral Fellow – McDermott and Fiete Lab
+Postdoctoral Fellow, McDermott and Fiete Labs

 Lakshmi Govindarajan’s research draws from modern statistical tools to provide computational accounts of the interface between perceptual and cognitive processes in biological systems.